-We will use a new OpenVPN client, so confirm YES in next screen:
+We will use a new OpenVPN client, so confirm YES on next screen:

-In next screen you can select your favourite certificate size.
-A longer certificate means improved security, but default one is a good compromise between performance and security level for home services.
+On the next screen, you can select your favourite certificate size.
+A longer certificate means improved security, but the default one is a good compromise between performance and security level for home services.
 Confirm by pressing ENTER:

 In this step an error occurred in my installation:

 iptables/1.8.2 Failed to initialize nft: Protocol not supported